petersulyok/diskinfo/DEVELOPMENT.md

 The HTML documentation will be created in `./docs/build/html` folder.

-NOTE: Many times the browsers do not display new version of documentation (because of caching).
+NOTE: Many times the browsers do not display new version of documentation (because of caching?).
 You may try to reload the page ignoring browser cache (e.g. CTRL + SHIFT + R).

 ## Github workflows